 skis - a small number of folks use them (meets the biped human powered criteria) for long hike-ins like owl's, garfield or the osceolas up tripoli rd. any old cross-country skis will do, tripoli rd is groomed so you can even "skate" ski up. mountaineering skis are less useful for the grid due to the narrow NH48 trails, but you'll share ski tracks up/down the trails at lafayette/lincoln, hancock, osceola and other ski mountaineering objectives during the snowiest part of winter.

-first aid kit & knowledge
+first aid kit & know-how

 Mount Cabot